Custody and Visitation Without Divorce

 Grandparents' Rights to Visitation

 In addition to seeking custody of children in some situations, grandparents may also wish to enforce their legal right to visitation with their grandchildren, if that right is being interfered with by the child's parent(s), i.e. after a divorce or separation.
 All 50 states and the District of Columbia have some variation of a law protecting grandparents' right to visitation with their grandchildren.

 Custody disputes can be highly emotional and procedurally complicated.
 The assistance of a qualified attorney can help ensure that you obtain the custody and visitation terms you are seeking.
-Since you can have a lawyer review your custody situation initially for free, there is no reason not to learn how an attorney can help improve your chances of success.
+Find an experienced child custody attorney near you and get some peace of mind.